Covering Action on Conley Theory: Novikov differential as a -Connection Matrix

 Since $W(\ell)$ is a compact manifold with no critical points in the boundary, it follows from Lemma 2 in \cite{MR1045282}, that the connection matrix for a Morse flow, given by the negative gradient of the Morse-Smale function $F(\ell)$, coincides with the Morse differential of $F(\ell)$, i.e.

 Since $\bigoplus_{j=0}^\ell CH_k(t^{j}\overline{M}_{\pi}) = \mathbb{Z}[Crit_k(F(\ell))]$, then

 where the second equality follows by Lemma 2.5 in \cite{MR2017851}. \end{proof}

 As we proved in this section, the Novikov theory fits nicely as a special case of the covering action on Conley index.
 Consequently, it opens the possibility to make use of a variety of tools from Conley index theory in Novikov theory.
-For instance, one can study periodic orbits \cite{MR1354310,MR1879735}, chaos \cite{MR1337206}, cancelations \cite{MR3784745}, and so forth.
-Furthermore, it enables us to apply transition matrix as in \cite{MR3561428,MR3695843} to understand bifurcation that may happen when we consider a parameterized family of gradient flows of circle-valued Morse functions.
+For instance, one can study periodic orbits \cite{MR1354310,MR1879735}, chaos \cite{MR1337206}, cancellations \cite{MR3784745}, and so forth.
+Furthermore, it enables us to apply transition matrix as in \cite{MR3561428,MR3695843} to understand bifurcations that may occur when we consider a parameterized family of gradient flows of circle-valued Morse functions.